 A wave of wet heat hit them as the room beyond was opened.
 Gas lights flickered on, revealing dead silent machinery as far the light allowed.
 Kyle entered the room first, followed by Avera who leaned on Vicky for support.
 As they crossed the threshold, a rumble of boilers being fired up greeted their ears.
 Several two-story flywheels began a slow crawling spin.
 As the boiler pressures mounted, the wheels picked up speed and other machinery rumbled to life.
 Steam vented from escape ports.
 Small electric sparks appeared on metal surfaces, growing into wild dancing arcs.

 “I think we woke it up…” Vicky whispered

 AND THEN THERE WILL….
 IT SEEMS MY CLOCK IS WRONG.
 YOU THREE, STANDING BY HATCH 5.
 WHAT DAY IS IT.
 AND IT BETTER NOT BE CHRISTMAS DAY.

 All three covered their ears at the sudden voice.

 “It’s… Foreday, the 23 of Venta in the year…” Avera started.

-YES I KNOW WHAT YEAR IT IS.
+THE YEAR IS KNOWN.
 THANK YOU SMALL HUMAN FEMALE.
 OH DEAR, THEY TURNED ME OFF.
 DID YOU TURN ME ON SMALL HUMAN FEMALES AND ONE MALE.

-“We uhh, came through the door.
-That’s as far as we got.”
+“We, uh, came through the door.
+It was locked That’s as far as we got.”
 Kyle said to the room.

 GOOD ENOUGH.
-WHAT FUN WE WILL HAVE AGAIN, WE’LL BE BEST FRIENDS YOU THREE AND ME.
+WHAT FUN TO BE HAD AGAIN.
+WE SHALL BE BEST FRIENDS YOU THREE.